How to Refinish Hardwood Floors

 Random orbital sanders are the best choice for do-it-yourself hardwood floor refinishing.
 They take longer to remove old finishes than drum sanders, but they do not require a lot of experience to use and are less likely to damage your wood floor.
 With a random orbital sander, you can move with or against the wood grain.

-Just be sure to keep the sander level at all times.
-Even an orbital sander can “run away” from you and cause sander markings that are difficult to remove.
-To learn more about random orbital sanders, click here.
+It’s important to keep the sander level at all times, as even an orbital sander can “run away” from you and cause sander markings that are difficult to remove.
+With some patience, however, it’s possible to use a random orbital sander for good results.

 • Clear the area: You will want to remove rugs, furniture, and other items from the hardwood flooring area that you will be working on.